brendon-boldt/xferbench/README.md

       `xferbench/__main__.py` has some code to prevent this, but if you are say, importing modules from XferBench, this will not take effect.
 Using `CUDA_VISIBLE_DEVICES=0 python ...` is the easiest way to prevent this.
+- Why is XferBench failing because of mismatching tensor shapes?
+    - XferBench aggressively caches tokenizers, models, datasets, etc. in the `save-*/` directories.
+If you have changed one of the model config parameters, it could be loading an old model with incompatible parameters.
+Try removing the relevant cached files from the directories under `save-*/`.

 ## Citation